 John Cochrane, Senior Fellow of the Hoover Institution at Stanford, is The Grumpy Economist.
 John is also an adjunct scholar of the Cato Institute.
 On this blog, he provides detailed commentary backed with data and exceptional reasoning on current economic news, finance and policy policy.

 EconBrowser is a blog that provides an analysis of current economic data, issues and macroeconomic policy.
-It is written by Professor James Hamilton (University of California, San Diego) and Professor Menzie Chinn (University of Wisconsin, Madison).
+The blog is authored by James Hamilton (Professor of Economics at the University of California, San Diego) and Menzie Chinn (Professor of Public Affairs and Economics at the University of Wisconsin, Madison).

 Professor Carola Binder of Haverford College shares her detailed and technical analysis of U.S. monetary policy, inflation and economic history at Quantitative Ease.
 Her commentary is spot on and well reasoned.

 The microeconomics blogs are largely centered on the study of individuals and firms.
 The posts tend to discuss the impact of economic policies on individuals and firms, and market failures.

 SUPPLY AND DEMAND (IN THAT ORDER)

 The Supply and Demand (in that order) blog by Professor Casey Mulligan (University of Chicago) examines various economic issues like fiscal policy, labor economics, and industrial organization using basic economic tools.
 The blog has pivoted to cover more health economics lately.

 SUB-FIELD ECONOMIC BLOGS

 The following blogs tend to discuss specific disciplines within the field of economics like healthcare economics, environmental economics and more.